Veterinary Technology Application Process

 - Next input code UL84im in the “Package Code” field.
 The system will prompt you to upload the following application documents:

 - Information Session post-test confirmation email, signed

 - Documents are approved when you receive a green check next to the requirement.
 All items must be approved in CastleBranch before your application will be accepted.

-- After completing the steps above for CastleBranch (green checks = clearance), download and complete the Veterinary Technology program application:
+- After completing the steps for CastleBranch (green checks = clearance) and meeting with the Department Chair, download and complete the Veterinary Technology program application: